LesFerch/ClearDefenderHistory/README.md

 ## Clear Windows Defender History Files

-**ClearDefenderHistory.cmd** clears the Windows Defender "Protection history" by creating a scheduled task, configured to run as SYSTEM, that clears the Windows Defender log folder on next restart of the computer.
+**ClearDefenderHistory.cmd** clears the Windows Defender "Protection history" by creating a scheduled task, configured to run as SYSTEM, that clears the Windows Defender logs on next restart of the computer.

 **Note**: Previous versions of this script were able to clear the history without a restart.
 A change to Windows Defender security in the Spring of 2024 broke the previous method.
 Until a better method is found, a restart is now required.